janpolowinski/dswarm-temporary-docu/Home.md

 ## Documentation

-There are two documentation types: an **end user documentation** on how to use d:swarm and a **technical documentation** for software developers.
+There are two documentation types: an **end user documentation** on how to use the web application and a **technical documentation** for software developers.
 As a base, the [d:swarm Prezi](http://prezi.com/0zh_ypsezu6i/) summarizes the motivation and goals on an abstract level.

 ### End User Documentation